Select Page

 Use quality hoses: Using quality silicone hoses helps prevent hardening and cracking.
 Silicone hoses are heat and ozone resistant and last longer than rubber hoses.

-In short, radiator hoses should not be too stiff, as this is usually a sign of wear or improper installation.
+In short, is it normal for radiator hose to be hard?
+The answer is: it shouldn’t be. as this is usually a sign of wear or improper installation.
 Regular maintenance, proper installation, avoiding exposure to heat and environmental factors, and using quality silicone hoses will help prevent hardening and ensure the longevity and proper function of your vehicle’s cooling system.